 Our pilot projects have proved what a positive impact golf can have on people living with dementia & Parkinson’s disease.
 They have also proved that it’s never too late to start playing golf – no matter what physical or mental challenges you face in later life.

 So far we’ve concentrated on designing & delivering golf sessions for people with dementia & Parkinson’s disease.
-The next step is to develop and test golf sessions for the other chronic illnesses facing our ageing population.
+The sessions have proved an overwhelming success.

-As well as helping people keep physically fit, mentally stimulated and social active – we’ve provided their primary carers with respite, allowing them to recharge their batteries and catch up with their own lives.
+As well as helping people keep physically fit, mentally stimulated and social engaged they provided carers with respite support, allowing them to recharge their batteries and catch up with their own lives.

 The golf sessions have helped the wider community too by…